Dirac cohomology and simple modules of the Dunkl-Opdam subalgebra via inherited Drinfeld properties

 \end{section}

-\begin{section}{Drinfeld Algebras} Drinfeld originally defined a general form of an algebra that is a twist of a given group algebra and one of its representations.
-He allowed for a non faithful representation in his work however since then, perhaps because there was no naturally-occuring example of a Drinfeld algebra with non-faithful representation this fact has been largely forgotten.
-In this section we will define Drinfeld algebras as introduced by Drinfeld \cite{D86}.
-Ciubotaru \cite{C16} produced Dirac cohomology for faithful Drinfeld algebras and we will extend this to non-faith Drinfeld algebras.
-The results in this section follow from the proofs in \cite{C16} so we will not write them here.
+\begin{section}{Drinfeld algebras} In this section we will define Drinfeld algebras as introduced by Drinfeld.
+Ciubotaru \cite{C16} defined Dirac cohomology for faithful Drinfeld algebras and we will extend Dirac cohomology to non-faithful Drinfeld algebras.
+The results in this section follow almost verbatim from the proofs in \cite{C16} so we will not write them here.